Back to blog

 Viral negative review.
 If a single review is getting linked on Reddit, Twitter, or YouTube, prioritize it regardless of its tier.
 Your response to that review is being read by thousands of potential buyers.
 Craft it carefully.

 Major update launch.
 After shipping a significant patch, go back through old negative reviews that cited issues you just fixed.
 Respond to each one referencing the update.
 This is the best time to trigger review flips.
-The fix is fresh, and you have a concrete reason to re-engage.
+The fix is fresh, and you've got a concrete reason to re-engage.

 Measuring results: what to track weekly